ycpcs/cs201-spring2021/labs/lab05.md

 -   Consider what information the model class should contain.
 You can use a **Circle** object for the placed circle.

 -   The **CirclesPanel** class should contain a field for the model as well as fields for the outlined circle's center and radius.
-The initial radius can be set to **START_R**.
+The initial radius can be set to **CirclesModel.START_R**.

 -   Use the **handleMouseMove** controller method for when the mouse is being moved.
 This method should update the outline center fields with the current mouse position coordinates.
-You can get the coordinates of the mouse pointer using the **e** parameter as follows:
+You can get the coordinates of the mouse pointer using the **e** parameter to store into the **x** and **y** fields as follows:

 {% highlight java %}
-    int x = e.getX();
+    x = e.getX();
-    int y = e.getY();
+    y = e.getY();
 {% endhighlight %}

 -   Use the **handleMouseClick** controller method for when a mouse button is clicked.
 This method should make a new circle (consider the **addCircle** model method) when the left button is clicked as well as increment the counter and reset the outline radius.
-When the right button is clicked it should increment the radius of the outline by **START_R**.
+When the right button is clicked it should increment the radius of the outline by **CirclesModel.START_R**.
 You can check to see which mouse button was clicked as follows:

 {% highlight java %}